ansys/pyansys-dev-guide/doc/source/how-to/grpc-api-packages.rst

 ----------------------------------

-Because the Protobuf definition of the service is language agnostic, the repository containing the Protobuf files can be created within the top-level `Ansys GitHub organization`_.
+Because the Protobuf definition of the service is language agnostic, the repository containing the PROTO files can be created within the top-level `Ansys GitHub organization`_.

-Every update of the Protobuf files follows a standard pull request process as a sanity check for API definition accuracy.
-Language- specific packages can be generated for each merge or on a set cadence.
+Every update of the PROTO files follows a standard pull request process as a sanity check for API definition accuracy.
+Language-specific packages can be generated for each merge or on a set cadence.

 Manage Protobuf definitions for Python clients
 ----------------------------------------------